Discriminative Models Can Still Outperform Generative Models in Aspect Based Sentiment Analysis: Error Analysis

-\dhruv{As in the discriminative model, in the generative model we saw several cases where the predicted phrase is incorrect, though it refers to the same entity conceptually.
-For instance, in the sentence "Great draft and bottle selection and the pizza rocks.", the predicted entities include "bottle selection" instead of "draft and bottle selection".
-Such predictions would not have been considered errors if we had gone with a partial matching approach like \citet{zhang-etal-2021-towards-generative}.
-Other notable cases included those where a similar entity is predicted instead.
-For example, for the sentence - "The best calamari in Seattle!", the generative model generated "salmon" as an aspect term instead of "calamari".
-This does show that the language model understood the similarity between calamari and salmon, however it did not understand that for the task it was supposed to predict a word from the input sentence itself, and not make such inferences.
-Similarly, for the sentence "Un sitio recomendable en pleno centro de barcelona" ("A recommended place in the heart of barcelona"), it generates "comida" ("meal") as an aspect term instead of "sitio" ("site").
-There is also an indication the model needs more data to understand adjectives.
-This can be seen from examples such as - for the sentence "Mediocre food", the model predicts "food" as positive instead of neutral as it is misinterprets "Mediocre".}
+In the mBART Non-Masked model, other notable cases included those where an aspect similar to the true aspect is predicted.
+For example, for the sentence - "The best calamari in Seattle!", the mBART Non-Masked model generated "salmon" as an aspect term instead of "calamari".
+This shows that the language model understood the similarity between calamari and salmon, however it did not understand that for the task it was supposed to predict a word from the input sentence itself, and not make such inferences.
+Similarly, in cross lingual experiments, we found that the model would predict the aspect term in the training language, instead of the test language.
+For example, when training on Rest16$_{En}$ and testing on Rest16$_{Es}$, the model tends to predict "restaurant" instead of "restaurante", "meal" instead of "comida", "service" instead of "servicio", "place" instead of "sitio", "precio" instead of "price".
+These are all English translations of the required Spanish aspect terms.
+This again implies that the model is unable to understand that it is supposed to predict a word from the input sentence itself.